osen15/IntelliartsTest/README.md

 This is a test task for the Summer Camp 2019
 # I used:
 Java 8,

-Spring,
-Hibernate,
+Spring

+Hibernate

-Oracle SQL,
+Oracle SQL

-TomCat,
+TomCat

 Maven

+Postman
 # Operations in the application:
 >adds purchases